Icon for gfsd IntelliJ IDEA

 We’ll be looking at three main Spring Boot testing scenarios:

-Spring Boot test best practices: How to unit test Spring Boot applications?
+How to unit test Spring Boot applications?
+Best practices for Spring Boot testing

 You’ll use unit tests (as opposed to integration tests) if your goal is to test a portion of the application in isolation from all other components.
 In case you’re looking to test a piece of code that does not rely on any Spring Boot objects, you actually won’t need to use specific Spring Boot tests.